Auzzy/pyinq/docs/src/source/tags.rst

    All arguments must be passed as keyword arguments.

    ``suite`` should be a string.
-All methods in the class will be added to the named suite, which can be run from the command line (see "Test Execution" below).
+All methods in the class will be added to the named suite, which can be run from the command line (see :ref:`execution`).
 Note that this includes methods listed to be included in a different suite.
 In this case, the test will appear in both suites.

 Test Fixtures
 -------------